-What types of retirement plans require minimum distributions?
+What types of retirement plans are subject to RMDs?

-How is the amount of the required minimum distribution calculated?
+How is the amount of the RMD calculated?

-Generally, a RMD is calculated for each account by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+An RMD must be calculated for each individual retirement account.
+The calculation is done by dividing the previous year’s balance of the account by a life expectancy factor that the IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
 Choose the life expectancy table to use based on your situation.

 - Joint and Last Survivor Table - use this if the sole beneficiary of the account is your spouse and your spouse is more than 10 years younger than you